H0N3YY/MyBeginnings/README.md

 This was my first website which was created in 2019 😂.

 # JavaScript Mini-Game
-A game that draws points.
+A fabular mini-game that draws points.

 # React Memory-Game
 What the memory page looked like in November 2022